 Festivals & Events

 This raucous festival is over a thousand years old, and honors Sugawara Michizane, the Japanese deity of scholarship and learning.
-It is considered a quintessentially Osakan celebration.

 The festival began in the year 951 at Tenmangu Shrine